 - upCnxState attribute set to ACTIVATING;

-- N2 SM information to request the 5G-AN to assign resources to the PDU session (see PDU Session Resource Setup procedure in subclause 8.2.1 of 3GPP TS 38.413 [9]), including the transport layer address and tunnel endpoint of the uplink termination point for the user plane data for this PDU session (i.e. UPF's GTP-U F-TEID for uplink traffic).
+- N2 SM information to request the 5G-AN to assign resources to the PDU session (see PDU Session Resource Setup Request Transfer IE in subclause 9.3.4.1 of 3GPP TS 38.413 [9]), including the transport layer address and tunnel endpoint of the uplink termination point for the user plane data for this PDU session (i.e. UPF's GTP-U F-TEID for uplink traffic).

 If the SMF finds the PDU session already activated when receiving the request in step 1, the SMF shall delete the N3 tunnel information and update the UPF accordingly (see step 8a of subclause 4.2.3.2 of 3GPP TS 23.502 [3]).